 Turf is susceptible to an array of diseases such as rust, dollar spot, and pythium blight.
 Diseases like these can destroy an entire lawn.
 An excellent turf will not only be resistant to such diseases, it will have a quick recovery from wear and injury.

-At Grassland Oregon, we search internationally for the best turf genetics.
+At GO Seed, we search internationally for the best turf genetics.
 We then vigorously test our turf to make sure we deliver only the best to our customers: turf that will provide them a lead in the market, ahead of their competitors.

 Quality forages are an integral part of a profitable livestock operation; from planting to harvesting and grazing to healthier animals.
 We understand the importance of a productive and flourishing forage stand, no matter the climate or soil type.